Top UK winter holiday destinations

 Lake District

-Among the most popular spots are Lake Windermere, Coniston Water, Derwentwater and Ullswater - each lake is surrounded by a variety of walks suitable for various abilities, from flat lakeside strolls to hikes up into the surrounding fells.
-Check out our Discover the Lakes guide for more winter holiday destinations in England's largest national park.
+Among the most popular spots are Lake Windermere, Coniston Water, Derwentwater and Ullswater – each lake is surrounded by a variety of walks suitable for various abilities, from flat lakeside strolls to hikes up the surrounding fells.
+Check out our guide to discovering the Lake District for more winter holiday destinations in England's largest national park.
+If that

 Lake District cottages